Rashay01/Python_exercises/property_vs_balance_setter.md

 ## Using classes

 To create a decorator in a class, one will pass the function as a parameter to the constructor (`__init_`) of the class.
 This will create an instance variable to store the passed function.
 One will need a `__call__` function declared in the class, where one will execute the things to be done before the function is executed in the `return`.
 The `*args, **kwargs` will take in the arguemnts and keyword-arguments respectively.
-The class name will be the name of the decorator `@ClassName`.
+The name of the class will be the name of the decorator `@ClassName`.

 ### Syntax/layout
 ```python